-CBD works directly with the body’s very own endocannabinoid system, also known as ECD.
-These endocannabinoid points are spread throughout your body, regulating many important physical functions including muscular and skeletal health, immune system, neural system, skin health and mental well-being.
+CBD works directly with the body’s very own endocannabinoid system, also known as ECS.
+These endocannabinoid points are spread throughout your body, regulating many important physical functions including muscular and skeletal health, immune system, neural system, skin health, and mental well-being.
 For that reason, CBD offers multiple benefits for your mind and body.

 Features of CBD*